 A sequence of strings.

-This function returns a sequence of strings, which makes it possible to control its output values, the elements it selects, and the number of times the action below will run.
+This function returns a sequence of strings, which makes it possible to control its output values, the HTML elements it selects, and the number of times the action below will run.
 Depending on the type of data returned by the script, the following rules can be used to control the behavior of this action:

 - string/boolean/number: Outputs a string representation of the value.